joney000/joney000/README.md

   - 🔭 I’m currently working on distributed systems
   - 🌱 I’m currently learning go-lang
   - 👯 I’m looking to collaborate on the L1 blockchain
-  - 💬 Ask me about software engineering, valuation, crypto
+  - 💬 Ask me about software engineering, valuation, economics, crypto
   - 📫 How to reach me: developer.jaswant@gmail.com